 Through energy efficiency programs (such as solar installations, LED lighting, energy efficient air conditioning, provision for future embedded energy network), we are able to improve affordability for residents and retail/ office tenants.
-This may differentiate Stockland from competitors and assist in maintaining existing customers and attracting new customers.
+This may differentiate us from competitors and assist in maintaining existing customers and attracting new customers.

-Further, by implementing initiatives that improve the resilience of our assets, we reduce the risk of business disruption to our residents and customers and mitigate potential future costs associated with maintenance and emergency response.
+Further, by implementing initiatives that improve the resilience of our assets, we reduce the risk of business disruption to our residents and customers, mitigate potential future costs associated with maintenance and emergency response, and reduce insurance costs.